rutgerkok/WorldGeneratorApi/README.md

 * Control the base shape of the terrain.
 * Disable vanilla resources (caves, flowers, villages, etc.)
 * Add custom resources
-* Supports the async chunk generator of Paper
+* Supports the async chunk generator of Spigot and Paper

 ## Tutorials/how to use
 Server admins only need to download this plugin (see the [releases tab](https://github.com/rutgerkok/WorldGeneratorApi/releases)) and place it in their plugins folder, alongside with the plugin that asked you to download this API.